elunna/nerfhack-changelog/README.md

 * Cavemen start with really low intelligence.
 As a result, they are incapable of reading scrolls, spellbooks, or other legible items until reaching 6 INT.
 They also cannot write Elbereth until they increase their INT.
 * Instead of the standard crowning gift, cavemen always receive Giantslayer (EvilHack)
 * Cavemen are now restricted in pointy weapon skills like dagger and polearms.
 They also lose attack and matter skills, but can gain basic in riding and shields.
+* Cavemen can reach Master skill in clubs

 **Caveman quest updates:**
 * The caveman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (SlashTHEM)